Spires and top of crenelated wall of the Bodleian

 Supervision

 The allocation of graduate supervision for this course is the responsibility of the Oxford Department of International Development.
-It is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
+It is not possible, in all cases, to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Oxford Department of International Development.

 Assessment

-During the course, you will receive regular feedback on presentations and practice essays.
+During the course, you will receive regular feedback on practice essays.
 Such feedback does not count towards your final mark but prepares you for the formal assessment of your performance.
-Each of your option courses will be examined by an essay completed at the end of either your first or second term, and the foundation course and research methods course will be assessed by examination at the end of your third term.
+Each of your option courses will be examined by an essay completed in the term break after either your first or second term.
+The foundation course and research methods course will be assessed by examination at the end of your third term.
 Your final mark will be aggregated from the results of these examinations and the mark for your dissertation.

 Graduate destinations